turangojayev/CarND-Vehicle-Detection/README.md

 **Too slow, what to do?**

 I have spent a lot of time trying to make SVM classifier work well on video file.
+Accuracy, recall and precision of the classifier are not sufficient to judge how it will perform on videos.
+Despite very high results on datasets(no overfitting!), the models kept performing poorly on video.
 I started with only HOG features and only for one channel, which was performing around 15 fps, however, finding a lot of false positives.
 By introducing more features, of course, speed was damaged (reduced to 3-4 fps).
 To overcome this problem, as well as to compare learning features from images with neural network against manually created ones, I used very simple CNN consisting of two convolutional and two fully connected layers before the output layer as a classifier.
  It runs much quicker(real-time) and results in almost zero false positives!